Descriptions of CETL graduate courses can be found under the Graduate Courses submenus called "Teaching" and "Communication."

 CETL 8713 (Teaching and Learning in Higher Education):

-Students must complete both a CETL graduate courses permit request for Spring 2014 AND a separate 8713 questionnaire (for permission from the course instructor).
+Students must complete both a CETL graduate courses permit request for Fall 2014 AND a separate 8713 questionnaire (for permission from the course instructor).
 Permit may be requested at any time.
 Permits will be issued in two priority groups.

 Priority I: Some graduate students have priority based on the conditions of the Tech to Teaching grant these courses are a part of.
 Priority will also be given to those students closest to graduation.
 These students will be given a permit prior to the opening of Phase II for Spring 2014.